efreethy/technical-docs/stripe-payments.md

 * For disputes, Stripe will automatically handle the resolution of funds between participants
 * Stripe has a webhook event system which notifies API customers who might need to complete additional tasks based on updated charges.

-At Rival, any entity capable of being a **payment participant** can be granted a Stripe Account by our System.
-In the future, if Rival chooses to integrate with other payment platforms, these entities can be the **payment participants **of other payment platforms.
+At [company], any entity capable of being a **payment participant** can be granted a Stripe Account by our System.
+In the future, if [company] chooses to integrate with other payment platforms, these entities can be the **payment participants **of other payment platforms.

 ## Stripe Account Tiers

 Stripe exposes Stripe Accounts through a product called [Stripe Connect](https://stripe.com/docs/connect).
-Pricing can be found [here](https://stripe.com/us/connect/pricing).
+Pricing can be found [here](https://stripe.com/us/connect/[entity]).

 Stripe Connect offers three different tiers of Stripe Accounts.
 Each category varies widely in the user registration experience.
 [Image: Image.jpg]
 ### 1. Standard Account

 Account holders configure this account independently with Stripe.
-Later on, in the Rival platform, account holders authorize Rival platform to apply payments to/from this account.
+Later on, in the [company] platform, account holders authorize [company] platform to apply payments to/from this account.
 Pros

 * Standard accounts are the easiest to integrate